lotusbeds/summer-code-stuffs/README.md

 - 👋 Hi, I’m @lotusbeds
-- 👀 I’m interested in ... your mom
+- 👀 I’m interested in ... no u
 - 🌱 I’m currently learning ... python :D
 - 💞️ I’m looking to collaborate on ... huh
 - 📫 How to reach me ... uhhh idk